 Color By Greatest Common Factor

-Simply color in the numbers according to the greatest common factors in the key.
-Fun pictures of animals will help your students enjoy and engage while learning and practicing greatest common factor!
+Simply color in the numbers according to the key.
+Fun pictures of animals will help your students enjoy and engage while learning and practicing!

 For an added bonus, have your students create their own greatest common factor Color by Number sheets and trade with a classmate!
 What gorgeous pictures can your creative learners come up with?